The Manager's Legal Handbook

-The federal Employee Polygraph Protection Act, 29 U.S.C. §§ 2001 and following, generally prohibits employers from requiring applicants to take a lie detector test or from asking applicants about the results of previous lie detector tests.
+The federal Employee Polygraph Protection Act generally prohibits employers from requiring applicants to take a lie detector test or from asking applicants about the results of previous lie detector tests.
 The law contains a few narrowly defined exceptions for certain types of employers, including those that provide armored car, alarm, or guard services, and those that manufacture, distribute, or dispense pharmaceuticals.

 Even though no federal law specifically outlaws written honesty tests, these tests sometimes violate federal and state laws that protect against discrimination and violations of privacy.
 Plus, the tests can be unreliable.

-Some states have adopted their own rules about polygraph tests—and some of these rules are even stricter than the federal law.
+Some states have adopted their own rules about polygraph tests, and some are even stricter than the federal law.
 To find out what your state requires, see “Employee Polygraph Examination Laws,” at the end of this chapter.

 Medical testing is tricky.
 To avoid violating the Americans with Disabilities Act, you shouldn’t ask for an applicant’s medical history or conduct any medical exam before you make a job offer.